fiji-hpc/hpc-datastore/doc/APPLICATIONS.md

 curl http://HOST:PORT/bdv/DATASETID/V -o remote_dataset.xml
 ```

-or just by opening the URL in a web browser and "saving the page as".
+or just by opening the URL in a web browser and "saving the page".

 Be sure to always download an updated XML from the DataStore server
 every time the dataset "geometry" is changed, e.g.,